jbae-89/GeoChemTK/README.md

 Written by Joshua Bailey

-(C) Copyright 2021, by Joshua Bailey and Contributors.
+(C) Copyright 2021, by Joshua Bailey.
 All rights reserved.

 ## Dependencies ##